Arcadia-1/Sun_Research_Group/content/zh/authors/Hongyu Diao/_index.md

 # Username (this should match the folder name)
 authors:
-- Diao Hongyu
+- Hongyu Diao

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: 硕士研究生
+role: 已毕业硕士

 # # Organizations/Affiliations
 # organizations: